NebulaeCraft/MusicBot/README.md

-# MusicBot
+# Kanade

-A new version of Musicbot, using KOOK RTP api.
+Kanade musicbot for KOOK, using KOOK RTP api.